 Activists can focus on many different issues or “causes,” use many different tactics or strategies, and come from any background or experience level.

-Activists start with a:
+- Activists start with a goal and then

 Activist tactics can come in many forms including:

 Throughout the years, activists have engaged in numerous tactics to shake up the systems they live in.
 These tactics range from the large, coordinated efforts involved in the Montgomery Bus Boycotts, to the more personal Consciousness Raising Groups of the women’s lib movement.

 Activism is most effective when it includes persistent, committed efforts – which can be a pain in the booty.
 There is a lot of inertia we must overcome, or transform.
 The difficulty of this work is why we must celebrate even small wins and practice CARE – for ourselves and for each other as a community.
 Our love, support, and recognition for each other will help keep each other strong enough to win.

 How do I start doing activism?

 To begin to get involved in activism, it might help to ask yourself some questions: